whalebone/wb-docs/en/user_management.rst

 - View security policies and their configurations
 - View DNS resolution settings for on-premises DNS resolvers
-- View allow and deny lists used for filtering and blocking
+- View the allow and deny lists used for filtering and blocking
 - View the configuration of blocking pages
 - View the list of on-premises DNS resolvers and their statuses without access to their configurations and logs